au-ts/sddf/docs/network/network.md

-Note that priorities of network components are *configurable*, however the system is designed with the assumption that the driver runs at the highest priority, followed by the Tx virtualiser, the Rx virtualiser, and finally the copiers and clients. sDDF generally prioritises the processing of Tx IRQs over Rx IRQs to improve latency.
+Note that priorities of network components are *configurable*, however the system is designed with the assumption that the driver runs at the highest priority, followed by the Tx virtualiser, the Rx virtualiser, and finally the copiers and clients.
+This priority ordering is with respect to the network components, and *passive* drivers like the timer driver should run as the highest priority.
+Rx IRQs to improve latency.
 If you wish to prioritise one client over another, ensure this is reflected in the priority of their copiers as well.
 In the future we will also be introducing the ability to customise the order in which clients are processed by the Tx virtualiser, but currently clients are processed in the order which they are added to the system.

 If you wish for a client to use [lib sDDF lwIP](#lib-sddf-lwip), you will also need to generate the resources needed for this in your metaprogram.
 This is